 You’re In The Right Place.

-Refresh Recovery & Wellness alcohol treatment center in Massachusetts is here to help you enjoy the happy moments of life again or get through the dark ones without relying on alcohol.
+Refresh Recovery & Wellness alcohol addiction treatment center in Massachusetts is here to help you enjoy the happy moments of life again or get through the dark ones without relying on alcohol.
 You’re In The Right Place.

 It’s not uncommon for people with AUD to present with a dual diagnosis — a substance use disorder and a mental health disorder at the same time.
 While one is not necessarily caused by the other, many mental health issues and AUD symptoms feed off one another or worsen the symptoms.